 What are the consequences for BASF?
 We had to revalue our stake in Wintershall Dea.
-Non-cash-effective impairments amounted to 6.5 billion euros in 2022, reducing net income from shareholdings accordingly.
-But let me also mention that Wintershall Dea had a strong operating performance outside of Russia and paid around 1 billion euros in dividends to BASF from its non-Russian businesses.
-This made a strong contribution to BASF Group's cash flow in 2022.
+Non-cash-effective impairments amounted to €6.5 billion in 2022, reducing net income from shareholdings accordingly.
+But let me also mention that Wintershall Dea had a strong operating performance outside of Russia and paid around €1 billion in dividends to BASF from its non-Russian businesses.
+The company thus made a strong contribution to BASF Group's cash flow in 2022.